TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Charge_Controller.md

 ### Pulse Width Modulation Control
 The Arduino will be controlling a power MOSFET that sends 8 V to both of the battery charger ICs.
 To achieve a voltage high enough to drive the MOSFET, 12 V from the output of the MPPC Buck Boost, a noninverting operational amplifier circuit will be used.

-The _TLV9361QDCKRQ1_ Operational Amplifier has been chosen for its supply range of 2.25 V to 20 V.
+The _TLV9361QDCKRQ1_ Operational Amplifier has been chosen for its supply range of 2.25 V to 20 V. It requires a gate threshold voltage of at least 1.2 V and nominally over 2.5 V for the MOSFET to enter the full saturation region.
+The gate voltage is 12 V and the source voltage is 8 V. There is a 4 V gap to ensure that the MOSFET enters the full saturation region.

 The circuit and analysis are shown below: